 Since the length and duration of judicial proceedings are still the main problem of dispute resolution in Portugal, during recent years the state has been actively amending the legal system.
 To address the growth of judicial litigation and to improve the effectiveness and the level of specialisation of the courts and judges, the state has not only implemented procedural rules but also improved its infrastructures (building new courts, implementing new technologies) and modified the structure of the judicial organisation.
-Progress has been made, and the duration of declarative proceedings has decreased exponentially from an average of 20 months in 2013 to an average of 11 months in 2019.
-However, in 2020, most non-urgent proceedings were suspended from 9 March 2020 and 2 June 2020 due to the covid-19 pandemic, leading to the postponement of most trial hearings to the end of 2020 or into 2021.
-This will most likely break the downwards trend in the duration of proceedings that has been registered since 2015.
+Progress has been made, and the duration of declarative proceedings has decreased exponentially from an average of 20 months in 2013 to an average of 11 months in 2020

+In 2021, once again, most non-urgent proceedings were suspended, from 22 January 2021 to 6 April 2021, due to a new increase in the number of cases of SARS-CoV-2 in Portugal, leading to the postponement of most trial hearings to the end of 2021.